theoperatore/character/README.md

 Dev Notes
 ---------

-Since we're using React and JSX, we're allowed to use _SOME_ ES6 features.
-To be safe, only use:
+Since we're using React and JSX, we're allowed to use some ES6 features (using Reactify).
+So far, I've been able to successfully use:

 - Destructuring
 - Arrow Functions
 - Enhanced Object Literals
 - Template strings

-Anything else _might_ break the build on certain browsers as Reactify doesn't transpile them by default, but those mentioned above are safe.
+I've run into some problems with block scoping and others, but otherwise feel free to use it all.

-Stack
+Libs
 -----

 For UI, we use (and growing):